levz0r/s3-domain-parking/README.md

 ## Limitations

 Because of the way S3 static website hosting works, it is not possible to create a CNAME record of the top level of your domain.
 Therefore, you can park `(subdomain).domain.com` (e.g `www.domain.com`).
-Having said that, some domain registrars (Namecheap) allow redirecting the top level domain to a subdomain.
+Having said that, some DNS providers (Namecheap) allow redirecting the top level domain to a subdomain.
 _See question [here](https://serverfault.com/questions/410727/point-s3-bucket-to-top-level-domain)_.

 ## Configuration